-- Volume I: Getting Started with MPLAB Harmony - Volume II: MPLAB Harmony Configurator (MHC) - Volume III: MPLAB Harmony Development - Note: Although the MPLAB Harmony main function and system state machine functions (and other system configuration code) are generated as part of a MPLAB Harmony project for your convenience, these files are unique to your project and can be modified or implemented by other means if so desired, or even removed from the project to create a binary library (.a file) containing all configured MPLAB Harmony libraries.
-Refer to the "MPLAB® X IDE User's Guide" (DS50002027) and the "MPLAB® XC32 C/C++ Compiler User's Guide" (DS50001686) for information on creating library projects.
+- · Volume I: Getting Started with MPLAB Harmony - Volume III: MPLAB Harmony Configurator (MHC) - Volume IV: MPLAB Harmony Development

+Although the MPLAB Harmony main function and system state machine functions (and other system configuration code) are generated as part of a MPLAB Harmony project for your convenience, these files are unique to your project and can be modified or implemented by other means if so desired, or even removed from the project to create a binary library (. a file) containing all configured MPLAB Harmony libraries.
+Refer to the "MPLAB® X IDE User's Guide" (DS50002027) and the "MPLAB® XC32 C/C++ Compiler User's Guide" (DS50001686) for information on creating library projects (both documents are available for download from the Microchip website: www.microchip.com).